-NSAIDs have three principal properties: "They reduce pain, inflammation and fever," says gastroenterologist Byron Cryer, MD, associate dean at UT Southwestern Medical Center, who has researched the GI toxicity of NSAIDs.
+NSAIDs have three principal properties: "They reduce pain, inflammation and fever," says gastroenterologist Byron Cryer, MD, chief of internal medicine at Baylor University, who has researched the GI toxicity of NSAIDs.
 "They are indicated for short-term pain relief."

 "NSAIDs are generally safe and effective as long as they are taken within the recommended dosage and time period on the label," Dr. Cryer says.

-For example, a bottle of ibuprofen instructs you to take one to two 200-milligram tablets every four to six hours, for a maximum of 1,200 milligrams in a 24-hour period.
-The label also stipulates that you can use the medicine for up to 10 days (unless your health care provider advises you otherwise).
+For example, a bottle of ibuprofen instructs you to take one to two 200-milligram tablets every four to six hours, for a maximum of 1,200 milligrams in a 24-hour period, according to the U.S. Food and Drug Administration (FDA).
+The label also stipulates you can use the medicine for up to 10 days (unless your health care provider advises you otherwise).